memakeit/mmi-form/guide/mmi-form.plugins.captcha.md

 * `_public_key` overrides the public key in the config file
 * `_theme` valid values are blackglass, clean, custom, red, and white
 * `_use_ssl` submit the data using SSL?

+## Test Controllers

+A test controller is located in `classes/controller/mmi/form/test/plugin/recaptcha`.